flutter/website/src/_includes/docs/install/flutter-doctor.md

 ### Troubleshoot Flutter Doctor issues

+When the `flutter doctor` command returns an error, it could be for Flutter, VS Code, {{compiler}}, the connected device, or network resources.

-If the `flutter doctor` command returns an error, run it again with the verbose flag.
+If the `flutter doctor` command returns an error for any of these components, run it again with the verbose flag.

 ```terminal